The Best and Worst New Midseason Shows: Which Ones Should You Watch?

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Television isn't going into 2022 with tippy-taps, it's busting through the wall like the Kool-Aid Man except instead of being full of sugar water, he's full of new midseason broadcast shows!
-Several new series will be premiering over the next few weeks on the major networks, but with so many, how do you know which to watch and which to skip?
-We're here to serve as your guide so you can spend more time watching what you like.
+If you're only now crawling out from under a pile of champagne flutes, party poppers, and 2022 novelty eyeglasses, then you've already missed out on a lot of new shows.
+The major television networks on the low end of the dial use the new year to debut midseason series, and this year's crop includes ABC's Abbott Elementary, The CW's Naomi, and Fox's The Cleaning Lady.
+But of these midseason shows, which are the ones worth watching?

-Below, you'll find quick reviews of each of the new midseason shows on the Big 5 networks -- ABC, CBS, The CW, Fox, NBC -- as well as trailers, cast information, and premiere dates.
+Below, you'll find quick reviews of each of the new midseason shows on the Big 5 networks — ABC, CBS, The CW, Fox, and NBC — as well as trailers, cast information, and premiere dates.
 We'll be adding more shows to the list as their premiere dates come up.

 Premieres: Thursday, Jan.
 6 at 8/7c on ABC